How to Make Homemade Vanilla Extract and Flavored Extracts

 Why Should You Make Homemade Pure Vanilla Extract?

 First, it is cheaper.
 I make homemade vanilla extract because the flavor is so much better than regular extract.
-Making your vanilla extract is one of the easiest things you can do, and it can save you loads of money compared to the stuff sold in stores.
+Making your own vanilla extract is one of the easiest things you can do, and it can save you a lot of money compared to the stuff sold in stores.

 Have you ever bought Imitation Vanilla Extract?

-I bought the “fake stuff” because pure vanilla is expensive.
+I used to buy the “fake stuff” because pure vanilla is expensive.
 I stopped buying it after learning that artificial vanilla flavor is made from vanillin, a chemical synthesized in a lab.
 There is no vanilla whatsoever in imitation vanilla.
-Also, many of the imitation vanilla have corn syrup in them.
+Also, many imitation vanilla products contain corn syrup.
 Yikes!

-I should also mention homemade vanilla extract is sugar-free.
+I should also mention that homemade vanilla extract is sugar-free.

 What You Need To Make Homemade Vanilla